Salil Acharya

 Salil Acharya is an Indian male actor, VJ, radio jockey and television host.
 Acharya made his Bollywood debut in Mohit Suri's 2007 film Awarapan.
 He is also a radio jockey for Radio City 91.1, a film critic for BBC Asian Network and a VJ at B4U.
 He is currently working for Sony Pictures Networks India where he is the host of WWE Sunday Dhamaal.
 He visited New Orleans to be a part of WrestleMania 34 and hosted a special program Namaste Wrestlemania which aired on Sony Ten.

+Social initiatives and image

+Acharya has been involved in various community and social awareness initiatives through his platform at Radio City.
+In 2021, he supported the "Mission Green Mumbai" campaign, a partnership that collected over 41,000 mango seeds for distribution to rural farmers in Maharashtra.
+In November 2021, he co-hosted the "Chillar Party" event alongside colleagues, including RJ Palak, to mark Children's Day and promote youth engagement in Mumbai.
+He has frequently spoken on the role of radio in driving social change and hyperlocal cultural integration.

+Beyond his broadcasting career, Acharya is recognized as a fitness enthusiast.
+His transition from a VJ to a fitness figure has been profiled by several media outlets, focusing on his lifestyle and health advocacy within the entertainment industry.